husarion/panther_ros/README.md

 If you want to use custom wheels, use argument `wheel_config_file` where you provide a path to `wheel.yaml` file.
 The file has to be written in the same manner as default panther wheel configurations found in [**WH01.yaml**](./panther_description/config/WH01.yaml).

-## Shutting down On-board Computers
+## Shutting down User Computers

 You can shut down any computer within internal Panther's network.
-You can do so by exchanging SSH public keys between the Internal Computer and the one you want to shutdown.
+You can do so by exchanging SSH public keys between the Build-in Computer and the one you want to shutdown.
 Later you have to modify [**shutdown_hosts.yaml**](./panther_bringup/config/shutdown_hosts.yaml) adding your computer as follows:
 ``` yaml
 hosts:
   - ip: 10.15.20.XX